groupworksmedia/groupworks/index.md

 ---

 # Welcome to Flavournomics!
-This is my blog, where I share my thoughts and storties worth highlighting and spreading.
+If this is your first time visiting my blog, here I share my unique thoughts on topics that I have learnt about.
-## What is Flavournomics?
-Despite the fact that, flavournomics contains flavour it has nothing to do with food and beverage.
-Rather, flavournomics refers to the relationship between individual perspectives how that shapes the society.

-# Latest Blog Posts
+## Latest Blog Posts

 <ul>
   {% for post in site.posts %}